zuozhenggh/learning-library/developer-library/microservices-oracleteq-kafka/deploy-and-test-teq/deploy-and-test-teq.md

     ![Spring Boot OKafka Producer Running Logs](images/springboot-okafka-producer-running.png " ")

-2. Test the Producer Microservice
+3. Test the Oracle TEQ Producer microservice

-    We will use the cURL command to test our Producer.
+    To test your microservices just submit a message to its REST endpoint using a cURL command:

     ```bash
     <copy>